GhaziahShoeb/GhaziahShoeb/README.md

 ## 🚀 About Me
 - 🌟 Current Focus:
-  Designing seamless user experiences with Flutter and exploring the frontiers of Blockchain and AI technology.
+   Breaking into Security, exploring the frontiers of Blockchain and AI technology,designing the best UI/UX experiences and overall problem solving.

 - 🎯 Passions:
-  Merging creativity with functionality in UI/UX design and contributing to the advancement of impactful technologies.
+  Merging creativity with functionality in UI/UX design and contributing to the advancement of impactful technologies by securing systems.

 - 🥋 Hobbies:
   A huge fan of UFC and inspired by the legendary Khabib Nurmagomedov.